1.1. Contact organisation

 18.5.
 Data compilation

 Unit non-response is handled with weighting and calibration.
-For the treatment of unit non-response were had broader possibilities with new frame with gender, age and household composition being available for weight adjustment.
+For the treatment of unit non-response we had broader possibilities with new frame with gender, age and household composition being available for weight adjustment.
 Besides, other area level auxiliary variables were used just as before.
 Calibration was made with iterative raking.

 In case of the household's net monthly income the data of a randomly chosen household having the same socio-demographic characteristics will be imputed.